 Crops are currently distinguished by type, but not by quality.

-This central issue is one that the BFA is working to address, as the assumptions that are made based on this point have several significant ramifications.
+This central issue is one that the Bionutrient Food Association (BFA) is working to address, as the assumptions that are made based on this point have several significant ramifications.

 The basic premise behind these animal experiments is the operating assumption of the BFA.
 The nutritive value of the crops we eat has a direct impact on our personal and generational health.

-The BFA proposes to give consumers the ability to identify crop quality before purchase and thereby empower its members and allies and hopefully use that awareness and economic leverage to shift the crop production mechanisms across the food supply.
+The BFA is actively working to give consumers the ability to identify crop quality before purchase and thereby empower its members and allies and hopefully use that awareness and economic leverage to shift the crop production mechanisms across the food supply.
+Read more about those efforts with our Real Food Campaign.